new york internal medicine

 What you will do: This is an outpatient experience during which you will be under the supervision of a board-certified internist.
 During this rotation, you will have opportunities to take part in the full spectrum of care given in general internal medicine.
 This will include visits for acute care, chronic disease, and preventive medicine, including annual exams, vaccinations, and screening for cancer.
 As an Associate Professor of Medicine at Touro University, he has been actively involved in the education of medical students and residents in the U.S., as well as international medical graduates.
 He holds staff appointments at Lenox Hill Hospital and New York-Presbyterian Queens Hospital.

-After a few days of observation, you will take on an increasing role in patient care (please note that this is not a shadowing observership; you will be actively involved in patient care).
-This includes the following:
+After a few days of observation, you will take on an increasing role in patient encounters and learn the following under the preceptor’s supervision:

-You will perform physical exams under the physician's supervision.
+• Performing physical exams under the physician's supervision.

-You will have opportunities to research the literature to answer clinical questions at the point of care.
+• Have opportunities to research the literature to answer clinical questions at the point of care.

-You may have opportunities to deliver talks or presentations about medical topics.
+• May have opportunities to deliver talks or presentations about medical topics.

-You will spend time with other healthcare professionals to understand their roles and responsibilities.
+• Spending time with other healthcare professionals to understand their roles and responsibilities.

 You will receive regular feedback on your performance.